Are you looking to grow or switch things up in your career? Adding tech skills to your resumé is the way to go.

 Let’s look at the earning potential of software developers as an example.

 Software developers command excellent salaries with exponential growth potential.

-The real average salary for South Africans is R13,030 so even as an entry-level developer you can earn an above-average salary.
+According to the data, the average salary in South Africa is now R25,304 so even as an entry-level developer you can earn an average salary.